GeneCodeSavvy/portfolio/src/blog/using_sbol.md

 ---
 title: A Perspective on SBOL and the Community
-description: This summer I had the priveledge of working with the SynBioDex Community, as a Google Summer of Code contributor.
+description: This summer I had the privilege of working with the SynBioDex Community, as a Google Summer of Code contributor.
 I am still new to this community and it's offerings.
 With this blog, I want to share my journey.
 date: 2025-07-31
 ---